 The HiFiMan Arya come in one color variant: 'Black'.
 If you come across another variant, please let us know in the discussions and we'll update our review.

 The HiFiMan Arya are planar magnetic headphones with an open-back design.
 They have a very neutral sound profile, a wide and spacious soundstage, and more consistent audio reproduction compared to the HiFiMan Ananda.
+Although their sound still lacks some thump and rumble, they're still able to reproduce a bit more low-bass than other audiophile headphones like the Meze Empyrean, which have a hybrid planar magnetic transducer.
 That said, while they should easily please audiophiles, they're not very versatile, and are only meant for use in a quiet space like a studio as they leak a lot of audio and don't block out almost any ambient noise.
-Check out our recommendations for the best audiophile headphones, the best headphones for music, and the best studio headphones.

 The HiFiMan Arya are better planar magnetic headphones for neutral sound than the HiFiMan Ananda.
 While both headphones have a similarly great build and feel comfortable, the Arya are a bit more neutral-sounding and deliver bass and treble more consistently.
 However, the Ananda are still a great pair of headphones for neutral sound.